These resources have a cost. There are some things we just can’t get for free. I think these things are of value or I wouldn’t share them with you.

 The challenge is that these professional skills cannot be learned in any classroom, and overworked managers are too busy to teach them in any internship.
 That’s why so many interns are getting coffee and stapling papers for stressed out supervisors.

 For under $200, you get a college course along with all materials.
 In this way, it’s cheaper than community college, even with discounts for high schoolers.
 It’s in some ways like EP, just not as fun.
 It’s online readings, videos, quizlets.
 You go through the online course at your own pace over four months.
-At the end you take a test and get approved for ACE credit if you get just 50% on the test.
+At the end you take a test and get approved for ACE credit if you get just 50% or higher on the test.
 You can even retake the test.
-Our experience is that it’s basically full-proof to get the credit if you put any effort into the course.
+Our experience is that it’s basically a full-proof way to get credit if you put any effort into the course.
 My 11th grader did his course in a month.
 My 8th grader took the full four months.
 They had no trouble with the final.
 The one older son knew every answer and finished in minutes!
 The final is taken AT HOME!
 They were proctored online.

 For the same price as Ed4Credit you get just ONE MONTH instead of four months to complete a course and take the test for credit (ACE credit).
 It can be done.
 My 17-year-old had no trouble doing that.
 It was very STRESSFUL fitting in the course for my 13-year-old.
 We had it planned out and then he realized it said you can’t take the final during the last three days of your time!
 BE WARNED!
 He squeezed it in, but the month-long time limit is a lot more stressful than having four months through Ed4Credit to complete a course at your leisure (for the same price).
 The lessons on this site are based on videos and follow-up quizzes.
 There are placement tests that are supposed to show you what you already know, but you can’t skip lessons.
 You have to pass each quiz before it lets you take the final exam.
 One benefit of these ACE credits is that you get to take the final exam at home!
 It is proctored online.

 There is another option with Study.com.
 They have CLEP prep materials.
 You then take the test elsewhere when you are done.
 This is much cheaper.
 We have an Easy Peasy discount for just the first three months, so cancel after that and sign up again!
 Our coupon code is All-In-One-Homeschool.
-It’s good on the CLEP and DSST membership of $60 a month and is good for 20% off. (so $48 a month).
+It’s good on the CLEP and DSST membership of $60 a month and is good for 20% off (so $48 a month).

 The CLEP test itself may cost $85 to take.
 This is the cheaper option (around $135 for a course).
 One course of action to consider: at the end of each high school year, buy a membership and focus full time on studying for these tests, using the placement test to just study what you need to and taking the tests for each core high school course you took, hopefully taking all the tests within a month or two.
 This would involve cramming, but would be the cheapest course of action.
 Each summer you could pay around $450 total for 12 college credits.

-ONE BIG HOWEVER, you can get CLEP practice tests free online and study on your own.
+ONE BIG “HOWEVER”: you can get CLEP practice tests free online and study on your own.
 There is a CLEP link on most courses to where you can learn what’s on the test.
 Study.com would teach you to the test and the quizzes would show you know the material.

 *Study.com and Ed4Credit each gave my children a free course to try.
 Ed4Credit gave me an affiliate link as well.